Hepatitis C testing service

 - decrease onward transmission of HCV.

 As the national Hepatitis C Programme is an elimination exercise, the service will be time limited.
-In the first instance it will run until 31st March 2022.
+In the first instance ran until 31st March 2022, but in March 2022, NHS England and NHS Improvement, the Department of Health and Social Care and PSNC agreed that the service should continue to be commissioned until 31st March 2023.

 Any pharmacy that meets the service requirements can provide the service, but it will be of most interest to contractors that provide a locally commissioned needle and syringe programme service, with a sufficient number of clients, to make the investment in provision of the service worthwhile.